Picture Books

 Madison is looking forward to a play day at Grandma’s house—that is, until she sees Ferdinand the new dog.
 That’s when Madison’s belly starts to tremble like raspberry jelly!

 This is a story about being afraid and finding the courage we need to comfort others.
-Fearlessly Madison is illustrated by Jemima Trappel and published by Growing Faith.
-It won the 2014 CALEB Prize, Children's Picture Book category.
-Available as both a hardback and digital book.
-(For digital, please visit the publisher's page.) |
+Fearlessly Madison is illustrated by Jemima Trappel and published by Growing Faith, 2014. |

 Penny reads Fearlessly Madison: